TheFocus.AI TheFocus.AI

 FormWhat It IsChapter

-ConversationYou talk to Claude, explain how things workCh 01
+ConversationYou talk to Claude — typed, dictated, or interviewed — and explain how things workCh 01–02

 The key insight: don’t just ask Claude to do things.
 Ask it to document how it did them so it can do them again.
 Every discovery gets documented back into the system.
 That is how a conversation becomes an agent.